browserhtml/browserhtml/README.md

 [![build](https://travis-ci.org/mozilla/browser.html.svg?branch=master)](https://travis-ci.org/mozilla/browser.html)

 *browser.html* is a platform research project closely related to Servo.
-Its not a product.
+It's not a product.
 We are exploring future UI paradigms strictly only because we are curious what future needs will be on our platform and processes to build our platform, which we want to evolve.